 Solid State Drives are a new form of storage that is designed to replace hard drives.
 Rather than a magnetic disk to store the data, the SSD uses a series of flash memory modules to store the data without any moving parts.
 This provides faster performance and higher reliability at the cost of lower capacities.
 These are still quite rare in desktops as they are generally too expensive and provide less overall storage space.
 Solid state drives are a bit more complex in their overall performance, price and capacity.
 For more information, check out my SSD Buyer's Guide.

 In some cases, a solid state drive may be used as a form of caching to improve the overall performance of a desktop.
 This is currently only available with certain Intel based desktop systems and its Smart Response Technology.
 There are other software and drive caching solutions available on the market for those not using the specific hardware for Intel's solution but there are still hardware and software requirements before they can be used.
 Both options won't be quite as fast as using a dedicated solid state drive for storage but it alleviates the storage capacity problems and sidesteps some of the cost.

-Another option that can be found in some computers is a hybrid hard drive which some manufacturers are now calling solid state hard drives or SSHD.
+Another option that can be found in some computers is a hybrid hard drive which some manufacturers are now calling solid state hybrid drives or SSHD.
 This effectively takes a small solid state drive and puts it into a physical hard drive.
 This solid state memory is then used as cache for the frequently used files to help boost performance.
 It isn't quite as effective as a full size SSD caching a hard drive as they tend to have much less memory for caching.
 Additionally, hybrid drives are typically reserved for smaller notebook class drives compared to the desktop drives meaning they are smaller and have less capacity than a desktop drive.
-The one advantage these hybrid drives do have is accelerating non-Windows based systems as the Intel caching option only works for the Microsoft operating systems.
+The one advantage these hybrid drives do have is accelerating non-Windows based systems as the Intel Smart Response Technology caching option only works for the Microsoft operating systems.

 So What To Get?